Project Calendar Tips & Tricks

 Find *Hands On* Managed projects.
 Are you hoping to sign up for a done-in-a-day project directly through the Hands On website?
 Look for *Hands On* at the end of the title of projects, which are typically supported by a Hands On trained Volunteer Leader, and which allow you to sign up in 2 clicks (provided you meet the minimum age).

-The other project option available on our calendar is listed through our daily Bulletin Board.
-The Bulletin Board allows you to browse a digest listing of other volunteer events happening that day that are managed directly by local nonprofits (not by Hands On).
+The other project option available on our calendar is a Referral listing.
+These projects allows you to see other volunteer events happening that day that are managed directly by local nonprofits (not by Hands On).
 Contact information will be included in each listing so that you can get in touch directly with the hosting nonprofit partner for further discussion and/or to be confirmed as a volunteer.

 Why go through the hassle of redefining your calendar filters each time you visit?
 If you know you’ll be looking for the same sorts of projects again and again, the “Save & Share Your Search” feature is designed to make life a little easier.
 Once you have defined your search criteria, type in a recognizable name in the “Save Search As” box (e.g. “Family Friendly Projects” or “Projects Near Home”), and click on “Save."